juice-shop/pwning-juice-shop/part2/sqli.md

 | Retrieve a list of all user credentials via SQL Injection | 3 of 5 |
 | Log in with Jim's user account. | 3 of 5 |

+#### Reconnaissance advice

+Instead of trying random attacks or go through an attack pattern list, it is a good idea to find out if and where a vulnerability exists, first.
+By injecting a payload that should typically _break_ an underlying SQL query (e.g. `'` or `';`) you can analyze how the behavior differs from regular use.
+Maybe you can even provoke an error where the application leaks details about the query structure and schema details like table or column names.
+Do not miss this opportunity.

 ### Log in with the administrator's user account

+What would a vulnerable web application be without an administrator user account whose (supposedly) privileged access rights a successful hacker can abuse?

 #### Hints

+* The challenge description probably gave away what form you should attack.
+* If you happen to know the email address of the admin already, you can launch a targeted attack.
+* You might be lucky with a dedicated attack pattern even if you have no clue about the admin email address.
+* If you harvested the admin's password hash, you can of course try to attack that instead of using SQL Injection.
+* Alternatively you can solve this challenge as a _combo_ with the [Log in with the administrator's user credentials without previously changing them or applying SQL Injection](weak-security.md#weakPasswordChallenge) challenge.

 ### Order the Christmas special offer of 2014

+To solve this challenge you need _to order_ a product that is not supposed to be available any more.

 #### Hints

+* Find out how the application _hides_ deleted products from its customers.
+* Try to craft an attack string that makes deleted products visible again.
+* You need to get the deleted product into your shopping cart and trigger the _Checkout_.

 ### Retrieve a list of all user credentials via SQL Injection